 Generally, families with children who are 10 years old or younger may receive help through the School Readiness Program.
 However, a family may receive a child care subsidy for a child up to the age of 18 if the child requires extra care due to an acute or chronic physical or mental condition.

-Depending on the family income, the family will pay a monthly fee for each child for whom you receive financial assistance.
+Depending on the family income, the family will pay a fee for each child for whom you receive financial assistance.
 The co-payment is based on family income and family size.
 Parents are expected to make their co-payment directly to the child care provider.

 Enrollment into School Readiness requires up-to-date health and immunization records for all children.